Nandishju/quasarElectron/README.md

 A Quasar Framework app

 # Tech usage:
+  Javascript
-  Quasar framework for JS,
+  Quasar framework in VueJS,
   SASS framework for CSS,
+  VueJS,
+  Vuex,

-  included all the quasar framwork library itself from offical website
+  included all the quasar framwork library itself from offical website,

+  Add the functinality for the add the card details with validation, Modal UI add for form to enter the card inputs (UI is not much designed) added the functinlaity

 # steps to run the application